Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Introduction

-where the parameters of the effective action like cosmological constant $\Lambda$ and Newton's constant ${ G }_{ N }$ can be determined by experiments and observations.
-The higher-derivative curvature terms $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$ are the leading quantum corrections and express gravitational vacuum polarization or quantum particle creation.
-For the effective field approaches, these coefficients can be expected to be $c_{1,2\dots}\sim \frac{\mathcal{N}}{M_{\rm P}^2}$ ($\mathcal{N}$ is a particle number for theory) and are strongly suppressed by the Planck mass or reduced Planck mass: $M_{\rm P}^{2}=1/8\pi G_{N}$.
-Therefore, one might consider that the low-energy physics and the Planck-scale physics are safely sequestered.
-For instance, the Newtonian potential for the gravitational interactions of two heavy objects can be described as follows~\cite{Donoghue:1993eb},
+where the parameters of the effective action as the cosmological constant $\Lambda$ and Newton's constant ${ G }_{ N }$ are determined by experiments and observations.
+The higher-derivative curvatures $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$ are leading quantum corrections and express gravitational vacuum polarization or quantum particle creation.
+For the effective field theory approaches, these coefficients are expected to be $c_{1,2\dots}\sim \frac{\mathcal{N}}{M_{\rm P}^2}$ ($\mathcal{N}$ is a particle number for theory) and are strongly suppressed by Planck mass or reduced Planck mass which is defined by $M_{\rm P}^{2}=1/8\pi G_{N}$.
+Hence, one might consider that the low-energy physics and Planck-scale physics are safely sequestered.
+For instance, the Newtonian potential for gravitational interactions of two heavy objects can be described by the effective action~\cite{Donoghue:1993eb},

-The first correction of order $G_{ N }( { m }_{ 1 }+{ m }_{ 2 })/r$ comes from ordinary general relativity, whereas the second correction express true quantum corrections which are derived by the higher-derivative curvatures $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$.
-Now we found that the quantum corrections of the gravity are safely negligible for the Newtonian potential and the effects of QG appear only at the very short distance observations.
-The above argument matches the heart of effective field theory which is a standard paradigm of particle physics~\cite{Weinberg:1978kz}, and therefore, one expect that these higher-derivative quantum corrections are irrelevant in the low-energy physics and our universe would not receive such effects of QG except very early stage like the singularity~\cite{Anderson:1983nq,Anderson:1984jf,Nojiri:2004ip} because there is a huge difference between the cosmological scale and the Planck scale
+where we explicitly denoted the Planck constant $\hbar$.
+The first-order correction of $G_{ N }( { m }_{ 1 }+{ m }_{ 2 })/r$ comes from general relativity, whereas the second-order correction expresses quantum corrections which are derived by $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$.
+These quantum corrections are safely negligible for the Newtonian potential and such quantum effects appear only at the very short distance.
+The above argument matches the heart of the perturbative effective field theories which are a standard paradigm of particle physics~\cite{Weinberg:1978kz}.
+Hence, one expects that these quantum corrections are irrelevant in the low-energy physics and our universe would not receive such quantum effects except for very early stage like singularities~\cite{Anderson:1983nq,Anderson:1984jf,Nojiri:2004ip}.